apache/trafficcontrol/tc-health-client/README.md

 statuses are updated from the Traffic Server **parent.config**, **strategies.yaml** files, and the Traffic Server **HostStatus** subsystem.
-If **Traffic Monitor** has determined that a parent utilized by the **Traffic Server** instance is un-healthy or otherwise unavailable, the tm-health-client will utilize the **Traffic Server** **traffic_ctl** tool to mark down the parent host.
+If **Traffic Monitor** has determined that a parent utilized by the **Traffic Server** instance is un-healthy or otherwise unavailable, the tc-health-client will utilize the **Traffic Server** **traffic_ctl** tool to mark down the parent host.
 If a parent host is marked down and **Traffic Monitor** has determined that the marked down host is now available, the client will then utilize the **Traffic Server** tool to mark the host back up.

-Also on each polling cycle the configuration file, **tm-health-client.json** is checked and a new config is reloaded if the file has changed since the last polling cycle.
+Also on each polling cycle the configuration file, **tc-health-client.json** is checked and a new config is reloaded if the file has changed since the last polling cycle.
 The **Traffic Monitors** list is refreshed from **Traffic Ops**.